How to Become a Radiology Technician in Alabama (2026)

 Can you become a radiology tech online in Alabama?

 You cannot become a radiology technician through a 100% online program because the job requires extensive hands-on training.
-While some schools like the University of South Alabama offer online courses for advanced degrees (like a Bachelor's bridge program), your initial associate degree will always require in-person labs and clinical rotations at a hospital.
+While some schools may offer hybrid options for didactic coursework, your initial associate degree will always require in-person labs and clinical rotations at a hospital or imaging center.

 How much do travel radiology techs make in Alabama?